 HeyGen is the most capable AI avatar platform I've used for course production.
 It's not perfect - the credit system is aggressive, the Business plan price jump is real, and you'll spend more time on re-renders than you'd like.
 But the output quality is genuinely good enough for professional deployment.

-If you want to see what a full HeyGen-produced course looks like — with interactive branching, SCORM export, and real instructional design behind it — I'm publishing the complete AI Leadership course at academy.kaiak.io.
+If you want to see what a full HeyGen-produced course looks like - with interactive branching, SCORM export, and real instructional design behind it - I'm publishing the complete AI Leadership course at kaiak.io/work-with-me.
 Free access to the first module.

 Build something real with it.
 That's where the learning happens.